-High School does not arrive before 7:00 am and picks up no later than 10:40 for the first session.
-Second session does not arrive earlier than 11:05 and picks up no later than 2:30 It is important to understand that there is no supervision assigned before and after the designated times.
+Students should not arrive at school before 6:50 A.M. and should be picked up from school no later than 2:45 P.M.
+It is important to understand that there is no supervision assigned before and after the designated times.